Looking for the best Facebook post ideas to spark more audience engagement? Discover here a list of 22 creative ideas that can help.

 Other than product tutorials, you can even show a step-by-step process through an infographic on how to do something.
 The best part?
 Your audience will realize that you are genuinely looking to provide value.
 This translates to brand loyalty in the long run.

-If you are following Socialinsider’s Facebook page, what do you expect?
+If you are following Socialinsider’s Facebook page, what type of content do you expect?

 That we’ll teach you how to nail your social media strategy.
 We do this in three ways: helping you succeed with our product, sharing general tips on social media marketing like “Facebook tips,” and keeping you posted with everything new in the world of social media.